+Designing and implementing concurrent programs is one of the biggest challenges a programmer can face.
+Transactional memory promises to resolve a couple of the difficulties by ensuring correctness and fast progress of computation at the same time.
 Transactions have been in use for database systems for a long time.
 They share several similarities with transactional memory.
-For instance, in case of a conflict (i.e. one transaction demanding a resource held by another) a transaction might get aborted and all the work done so far is lost, i.e. the values of all accessed variables will be restored (to the ones prior to the execution of the transaction).
+For instance, in case of a conflict (i.e. one transaction demanding a resource, e.g. a shared object, held by another) a transaction might get aborted and all the work done so far is lost, i.e. the values of all accessed variables will be restored (to the ones prior to the execution of the transaction).